 Dear mother, dear mother, the Church is cold; But the Alehouse is healthy, and pleasant, and warm.
-Besides, I can tell where I am used well; Such usage in heaven will never do well.
+Besides, I can tell where I am used well; The poor parsons with wind like a blown bladder swell.

 But, if at the Church they would give us some ale, And a pleasant fire our souls to regale, We'd sing and we'd pray all the livelong day, Nor ever once wish from the Church to stray.